ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

     # Run your worker... old: exec celery worker -A elvis -l DEBUG --loglevel=INFO
     exec celery worker -A elvis --pidfile="/run/celery/%n.pid"

+If the aformentioned pid file is saved in /run/celery/, make sure that the directory exists and has been chowned to celery:celery.

 Make a user: celery with usergroup celery.
 It should have /sbin/nologin for its shell
+    $ groupadd celery
+    $ useradd -s /sbin/nologin -g celery -d /usr/share/celery celery

 Edit /etc/supervisord.conf to include a celery 'programme' to supervise.
 It should have the following things (replace accordingly for celery_beat_start.sh):
     [program:elvis-celery]